lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   Since version 0.10.0, dbuild will try to fetch from the remote git repositories the minimum amount of information possible, creating a shallow copy with the single commit related to the branch, tag, or pull request required.
+Due to a Git limitation, if the requested reference is a commit hash, the copy will full rather than shallow.

-  Some projects may rely on the full git history in order to determine the latest tag used, or to build their version number.
-In that case, you can request a full clone by specifying a query portion `?shallow=false` in the git repo URI.
-If both a fragment and a query portions are present, the query must come first, as in `git://some.server.com/repo.git?shallow=false#branch`.
+  Some projects may rely on the full git history in order to determine, for instance, the latest tag used, or to build their version number.
+If you specify the flag `git-full-clone` for that project, the local dbuild clone will be a full clone, rather than shallow.
+In addition, the work dir will also contain a ".git" directory.
+Obtaining a full clone take a bit more time than the default shallow copy.
-  Please note that if a commit hash is specified in the URI, a full clone will be used in any case.

 .. note::
   Git version 2.18 introduced a server protocol v2, which optimizes certain operations.
 To use